Student Rights & Responsibilities

 Changes in a student's class schedule may be made in the Office of Registration and Records, located in the Welcome Center (Building WC on the main campus) after the student has officially enrolled in any course.
 Membership in a class does not cease until the student has officially dropped the class.

-Schedule adjustments may be made during the add and drop period up until the 10% date without academic penalty.
-The student's transcript(s) will not record any such changes made before the 10% date.
-A student may officially drop a class without academic penalty until 60% of the class is completed.
-A "W" will be recorded on the student's transcript(s).
-If a student stops attending a class without officially withdrawing from the class, the instructor may record either an "E" or a "DR" grade.
+Students must make schedule changes before the add/drop deadline to receive a tuition reversal.
+After these deadlines, a student may officially withdraw from a class without academic penalty until 60% of the class is completed and no tuition will be reversed.
+A letter grade of "W" will be recorded on the student's transcript(s).
+If a student stops attending a class without officially withdrawing from the class, the instructor may assign either an "E" or a "DR" grade.”

 Students considering withdrawing from classes during the semester are encouraged to first consult with an HFC counselor and/or the HFC Office of Financial Aid if appropriate.